 Prof. Dr. Marijk van der Wende is Distinguished Faculty Professor of Higher Education at Utrecht University’s Faculty of Law, Economics and Governance.
 Her research focuses on the impact of globalization and internationalization on higher education systems, institutions, curricula, and teaching and learning arrangements.

 Dr. Roberto Rocco is an Associate Professor of Spatial Planning and Strategy at the Department of Urbanism at Bouwkunde.
 He was recently appointed as Faculty Diversity Officer at the Faculty of Architecture.

 Saraf Nawar is chair of GreenTU at TU Delft and represents Lijst Bèta in the Student Council.

 Delta columnist and PhD candidate Vishal Onkhar will share his thoughts on the nature of the international campus.
 The panel discussion is moderated by Hilde Taverne.

 SG presents: the Future of Universities series

 We currently live in an information-based society.
 This puts pressure on the university, since universities have a responsibility in the distribution and advancement of knowledge.
 The result is a work load going through the roof, emphasis on results and efficiency rather than the process and high demand for study places from all over the world.
 Next to that, there’s little extra finance from the government, and so universities start operating more and more like commercial companies.
-The current pandemic accelerates this process.

 This calls for debate and discussion.
 Where do we stand, where are we going and is this desirable?
 Studium Generale, in co-operation with Delta, organises the series the future of universities.
 Three afternoon debates with managers, teachers, students and policy advisors from TU Delft and philosophers, sociologists, journalists and other from outside.